Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 • aggregate owned Coin objects into a logical position;

-• follow split/merge lineage for correctness;
+• follow split and merge lineage for correctness;

 • classify internal transfers between your own Sui addresses as non-disposals (see internal transfer vs disposal).